Top 10 questions-hosted pbx

 5)What support is included?

-Support is certainly one of the big considerations and benefits of a hosted PBX solution, so it comes as no surprise that you will want to know what that includes and does not include.
+Support is certainly one of the big considerations and benefits of a hosted PBX solution, so it comes as no surprise that you will want to know what VoIP support includes and does not include.
 Will you get the initial installation and a complete setup of the call treatments, such as an attendant and call forward options that you will need, or are you on your own with over the phone support.
 What are the hours that the provider operates tech support (with live people at the other end of the phone) and what are typical hold times to get someone knowledgeable on the phone?
-If they have fairly good coverage times what good is that if they only have two techs and 20 customers waiting to talk to them.
+If they have fairly good coverage times, what good is that if they only have two techs and 20 customers waiting to talk to them?
 Find out how many customer service people answer the phones and how many techs support customers.
 A reasonable ratio will ensure support.
-What about hardware purchased, like phones; if there is a problem and something needs replacement do you deal with the provider or the equipment manufacturer?
-Customer service should be one of the main considerations when considering a VoIP provider.
+What about hardware purchased, like voip-phones; if there is a problem and something needs replacement do you deal with the provider or the hardware equipment manufacturer?
+Good customer service should be one of the main considerations when considering a VoIP provider.
 Typically how well a company handles their customers is an indication of how satisfied their customers are.

 6)If I port my business number, when will the billing start?

 One major business consideration will be the porting process and the overlap period going from one provider to another.
-A typical VoIP port process can take two weeks for "normal" numbers (considering that all the correct documentation is supplied right away) and a month for a toll free number.
-But, in some instances, a port request can be declined and needs to be resubmitted after some issue is corrected in order for that number to port.
+A typical VoIP port process can in the past has taken two weeks for "normal" numbers (considering that all the correct documentation is supplied right away) and even longer for a toll free number.
+But, this is no longer the case.
+New FCC mandates are requiring VoIP providers to follow LNP rules.
+There are still caveats and some providers who take longer than what the FCC is mandating so we suggest to read and familiarize yourself with the latest rules, because in some instances, a port request can be declined and needs to be resubmitted after some issue is corrected in order for that number to port.
 These issues may be as simple as getting the port request order to match correctly the exact address and name on the porting number's business account.
 Or it may include special features that were attached to a number that will need to be removed before a port can proceed.
-The new hosted PBX company will want the process to go smoothly, but they cannot foresee many potential issues until the process has been started.
+The new hosted PBX company will want the process to go smoothly, but they cannot necessarily foresee all the potential issues until the process has been started.
+Remember the "port to" company requests the port and the loosing company controls much of the porting process.
 So, as a normal business process, you will want to know if will you be billed for the entire number lines ordered, for the period until your numbers are ported, or will you pay for only one for only one of those lines.
-And then you might even have "the fell through the cracks" situation, where the process was delayed due to issues on one side or the other and took two months or more.
-If that is the case, (rare, but it certainly has happened), you would have incurred 2 months of extra billing plus your existing service which cannot be cancelled until after the port, maybe an extra $1000.00.
+And then you might even have "the fell through the cracks" situation, where the process was delayed due to issues on one side or the other and took longer than the longest estimate.
+If that is the case, (rare, but it certainly has happened), you might have incurred a month or more of extra billing plus your existing service which cannot be cancelled until after the port.
+But remember, porting rules, LNP rules, have become more stringent (good for the consumer) and VoIP providers, as well as other carriers, such as wireless cell carriers and traditional telecom providers must follow the FCC mandates.
+Although there are still complexities and rogue providers who don't want to follow the rules, as consumers become more knowledgeable with the FCC mandates, the porting process will get better and better.